shizy/flap/README.md

      XANCHOR       - "x", "l", "c", "r" for current x position, left, center, and right respectively.
                      The x anchor represents the alignment of the chosen edge of the window to that same chosen edge of the monitor.
-     XOFFSET       - the optional offset distance or a chosen anchor.
+     XOFFSET       - the optional offset distance for a chosen anchor.
 This will distance the window's anchor edge from the target monitor's anchor edge.
 If the optional "%" sign is specified, the distance is calculated relative to the width of the target monitor.
 ```